DaminduDilsara/web-analyzer/README.md

 ## Project Overview

-Web Analyzer is a web-based application designed to analyze and monitor web resources, providing insights and metrics for URLs.
-The project includes a backend service written in Go, configuration for logging and monitoring, and a dashboard for visualization.
+Web Analyzer is a web-based application designed to analyze and monitor web resources, providing insights for URLs.
+The project includes a backend service written in Go, a simple UI written with HTML, configuration for logging and application monitoring, and a dashboard for application metrics visualization.

 ---